What Are Questions of Fact in Texas Law, and How Do They Work in Personal Injury Cases?

-When accidents happen because of someone allegedly making a mistake, it’s very rare that the wrongdoer will admit fault.
+When accidents happen because of someone's mistake, it's very rare for the wrongdoer to admit fault.
 In part, this is caused by a genuine dispute as to who did what in the accident.
-However, many if not most of defendants are reluctant to admit fault simply because they want to escape punishment.
-This leads to lying, conflicting stories, and accusations that the plaintiff isn’t really hurt as badly as they claim to be.
+However, many, if not most defendants are reluctant to admit fault simply because they want to escape the punishment accepting it would require.
+This leads to lying, conflicting stories, and accusations that the plaintiff isn't really hurt as badly as they claim to be.

-How then are we to know who is ever truly at fault in an accident?
-The answer is that it’s up to a jury.
-The legal process is designed to find out what happened and, ultimately, when the two parties can’t agree to certain basic facts, a group of twelve strangers gets to decide for them.
-This process is often long and typically quite cumbersome, but the truth is what we’re after, and ultimately juries decide who is telling the truth.
+In light of this, how are we to know who is truly at fault for an accident?
+The answer is that it's up to a jury.
+The legal process is designed to find out what happened and, ultimately, when the two parties can't agree to certain basic facts, a group of twelve strangers gets to decide for them.
+This process is often long and typically quite cumbersome, but the truth is what we're after, and ultimately juries decide who is telling the truth.

 Questions Answered on This Page:

 - What are questions of fact in a personal injury case?

 - What decides questions of fact under Texas law?

 - What is the difference between questions of law and questions of fact?

 What Kinds of Controversies Create Questions of Fact?